GeniusContracts/salsa-guidebook/docs/ad/artdex-pools.md

 :::tip

-This will create a new smart contract, expect the transaction costs to be around 2-3 XTZ.
+Using Multipool, creation will cost around 0.1xtz.
+Creating a new smart contract costs around 2-3 XTZ.

 :::

-Your new pool contract will be automatically added to the ArtDEX interface for other users to trade with.
+Your new pool will be automatically added to the ArtDEX interface for other users to trade with.

 Now that you've created a pool, let's learn [how to change its parameters](/artdex-modify).